CSumm/colors-hex-JAXRS-Service/README.md

 #### PUT COLOR ->
 `curl -X PUT -d "name=red" -d "hex=#E13125" http://localhost:8080/TestingJAX/example/colors/2`

 (again, feel free to change the name and hex value to whatever you like, and the id to anything.
-It checks if the id exists; if it does it displays "Something already exists with this id".
-If it doesn't, it adds the new values to that id).
+It checks if the id exists; if it does it updates that name and hex.
+If it doesn't, it says the that the id does not exist). //need to fix

 In addition, if put at 6 but there's nothing before it, it just takes the spot of an earlier spot, so far three colors, it takes up the fourth spot.